sitewhere/sitewhere/sitewhere-web/src/main/documentation/assets/getAssetModule.md

 Get Information About an Asset Module
 -------------------------------------
-Gets details about an asset module based on the unique asset module id.
+Get details about an asset module based on the unique asset module id.
 The response includes just the basic information about a module such as its name and the type of assets it contains.